ufcg-lsd/forecast_error_cap_planning/README.md

 ## Files templates

-Contains the templates that the files should follow throughout this problem.
+Contains the templates that the files should follow throughout this project.
 All of them are csv files.

 ### Demand